AndiLavera/serverless.cr/README.md

 sls deploy
 ```

-This will start a sample runtime, that includes a HTTP endpoint, a scheduled event and an SQS listening event.
+This will start a sample runtime, that includes a single HTTP endpoint.

 ## Contributing